|Gable:||Vertical, triangular termination to a roof.|

 1340s and 50s.

 Edward I commissioned St Stephen's, a new family chapel for his royal palace at Westminster, in 1292.
 His intention was to rival the splendour of his cousin Louis IX's personal chapel in the Royal Palace in Paris, Sainte-Chappelle (begun 1240).
 The construction of St Stephen's, however, had got off to a faltering start, only regaining momentum in the reign of Edward III.
-By 1348, the masonry shell and roof were complete, and Edward commissioned a fabulous interior, sumptuously decorated with polychrome walls and fittings, and large stained glass windows.
-Profligate sums were lavished on materials - gold, azure and vermilion - to embellish the entire interior.
+By 1348, the masonry shell and roof were complete, and Edward commissioned a fabulous interior, decorated with polychrome walls and fittings, and large stained glass windows.
+Profligate sums were lavished on materials - gold, azure and vermilion - to embellish the entire space.
 After recent victories at Crecy and Calais, this 'most splendid chapel in England' was to be a triumphal work of a king at the zenith of his reputation.
-And, with a structure that soared nearly a hundred feet (30.48m) high, the chapel was completed, not by a masonry vault, but by a vault 'with timbers which cannot be counted owing to the number of pieces.'
+And, to complete a structure that soared nearly a hundred feet (30.48m) high, the chapel was topped, not by a masonry vault, but by a carpentered vault 'with timbers which cannot be counted owing to the number of pieces.'
 The vault, now lost and its form unknown, was installed by Hurley, and Hurley also worked on the sumptuous stallwork in the chapel.
-Hurley, then, was capable of work of the utmost refinement.
+Hurley, then, was capable of craftsmanship of the utmost refinement.

 As an engineer, Hurley's credentials had already been well established a decade or so before in East Anglia.